-* This page is for Consumers *
+* This is the Consumer Version. *

 Blood acidity increases when people ingest substances that contain or produce acid or when the lungs do not expel enough carbon dioxide.

-People with metabolic acidosis have nausea, vomiting, and fatigue and may breathe faster and deeper than normal.
+People with metabolic acidosis often have nausea, vomiting, and fatigue and may breathe faster and deeper than normal.

 Doctors treat the cause of the acidosis.

 Metabolic acidosis develops when the amount of acid in the body is increased through ingestion of a substance that is, or can be broken down (metabolized) to, an acid—such as wood alcohol (methanol), antifreeze (ethylene glycol), or large doses of aspirin (acetylsalicylic acid).
 Metabolic acidosis can also occur as a result of abnormal metabolism.
-The body produces excess acid in the advanced stages of shock and in poorly controlled type 1 diabetes mellitus.
+The body produces excess acid in the advanced stages of shock and in poorly controlled type 1 diabetes mellitus ( diabetic ketoacidosis).
 Even the production of normal amounts of acid may lead to acidosis when the kidneys are not functioning normally and are therefore not able to excrete sufficient amounts of acid in the urine.

-* This page is for Consumers *
+* This is the Consumer Version. *